-The Contractor shall obtain and maintain in full force and effect during the term of this Contract any and all licenses, certifications, approvals, insurance, permits and accreditations, required by the state of Florida, by the County where the services are being provided, , by the local municipality where the services are being provided, by the SFWIB, and by the federal government.
+The Contractor shall obtain and maintain in full force and effect during the term of this Contract any and all licenses, certifications, approvals, insurance, permits and accreditations, required by the state of Florida, by the County where the services are being provided, by the SFWIB, and by the federal government.
 If the Contractor fails to provide the foregoing within thirty (30) days of written request by the SFWIB, the SFWIB may, in its sole discretion, immediately terminate this Contract.